Bionano Genomics Announces American Society of Hematology (ASH) Annual Meeting Presentations Featuring OGM Utility Across Blood Cancer Research Applications

 - Four scientific posters featuring results from OGM applications in myeloid cancers, acute lymphoblastic leukemia (ALL), myelodysplastic syndromes (MDS) and hematological malignancy research, including one poster covering a multi-site study in Spain on data analysis for OGM for leukemia and lymphoma research, will be presented at the conference

-/EIN News/ -- SAN DIEGO, Dec.
-08, 2022 (GLOBE NEWSWIRE) -- Bionano Genomics, Inc. (Nasdaq: BNGO) today announced its participation in the American Society of Hematology (ASH) Annual Meeting and Exposition 2022 with a broad range of content covering optical genome mapping’s (OGM) utility for research areas including myeloid cancer, hematological malignancy, leukemia and blood disorders.
+SAN DIEGO, Dec.
+08, 2022 (GLOBE NEWSWIRE) -- Bionano Genomics, Inc. BNGO today announced its participation in the American Society of Hematology (ASH) Annual Meeting and Exposition 2022 with a broad range of content covering optical genome mapping's (OGM) utility for research areas including myeloid cancer, hematological malignancy, leukemia and blood disorders.

 ASH's Annual Meeting brings together industry, medical, and academic professionals to discuss advances in the field of blood disease.
 The ASH conference will be held December 10-13, 2022, in New Orleans, Louisiana.